-When you have slopes that are difficult to mow the grass.
-Then you can use perennials like some Low-growth shrubs.
+When you have challenging slopes to mow the grass, you can use perennials like some Low-growth shrubs.
 These include plants such as the "Blue Rug" Juniper, which works well in this area.
 They require very little maintenance beyond pruning the dead scrubs.
-For the larger slopes, you can also use the daylily is a better alternative for a ground cover.
+For the more significant slopes, you can also use the daylily as a better alternative for a ground cover.

-If you need to cover some shaded areas where turf grass does not grow well.
-Then, you should use these plants that spread a variety of suitable shades for this purpose.
+Suppose you need to cover some shaded areas where turf grass does not grow well.
+Then, it would be best if you used these plants that spread a variety of suitable shades for this purpose.

-These acts as a cover for scorching and dry places.
-And these locations choose a dry climate plant such as an ice-plant or sedum (stonecrop).
+These act as a cover for scorching and dry places.
+And these locations choose a dry climate plant such as an ice plant or sedum (stonecrop).

-For areas with heavy traffic that sometimes can be hard to cover with grass.
-You may use plants like baby tears (Soleirolia soleirolii) and creeping thyme (Thymus serpyllum) in these places.
+For areas with heavy traffic that are sometimes hard to cover with grass, You may use plants like baby tears (Soleirolia soleirolii) and creeping thyme (Thymus serpyllum) in these places.

-You can also use these groundcovers to choke off weeds because some of them like the Creeping phlox (Phlox stolonifera) or the dragon blood sedum is capable of this.
+You can also use these groundcovers to choke off weeds because some of them, like the Creeping phlox (Phlox stolonifera) or the dragon blood sedum, can this.
 They usually grow thick on the ground.